kbrmedia/FreshDesk-Envato/README.md

       "key" => "", // Envato API Key
       "username" => "", // Envato Username
-      "http" => "curl", // HTTP Request method: "curl" for cURL or empty for file_get_contents "response" => "advanced" // Response method: "simple" will return "Verifed or not verified" while "advanced" will return more info
+      "http" => "curl", // HTTP Request method: "curl" for cURL or empty for file_get_contents "response" => "advanced", // Response method: "simple" will return "Verifed or not verified" while "advanced" will return more info
-    );
+      "theme" => "black" // Choose the theme you want );
 ```
 3. Create a custom ticket field on Freshdesk and name it "Purchase Code"